Instant VM Recovery (IVMR)

 To ensure consistent performance during the IVMR process, it is recommended to redirect writes on the same datastore where the instant-restored VMs will eventually be moved.
 This will not only improve the performance of the restored VM but it will also reduce the network traffic going through the Veeam Mount Server.

-Redirecting the write cache on the target datastore will also reduce the amount of free space that needs to be available on the Mount Server as the .vswp (virtual machine swap file) will be created on the datastore.
-When planning a multiple Instant Recovery or powering on a VM configured with a high amount of RAM, this can make a huge difference since the swap file has the same size as the guest OS’ memory (minus the memory reservations if any).
+Redirecting the write cache on the target datastore will also reduce the amount of free space that needs to be available on the Mount Server as the virtual machine swap file (.vswp) will be created on the datastore.
+The swap file has the same size as the guest OS’ memory (minus the memory reservations if any).
+Keep this in mind, when planning a multiple Instant Recovery or powering on a VM configured with a high amount of RAM.

-When write cache is not used the amount of free disk space on the Veeam Mount Server must be equal to the total RAM size of the VM’s for which the Instant Recovery has been issued plus a 10% of their disks size to store all the changes.
+When write cache redirection is not used, the free disk space on the Veeam Mount Server must be equal to or greater than the total size of all swap files for the VMs undergoing Instant Recovery, plus an additional 10% of their disk sizes to accommodate all changes.

 Finalizing the process